 Do Dehumidifiers Help Reduce Mold and Mildew?

-Yes, you can reduce mold and mildew by lowering humidity, and you’ll slow their growth.
+Yes, you can reduce mold and mildew risk by lowering humidity, and you’ll slow their growth.
 You still need to clean existing spots, fix leaks, and improve airflow, because dehumidifiers won’t remove established mold.

 What Humidity Level Is Ideal for Bedrooms?